Quantum dot solar cell: Non-oxidizing

 In 2014 a University of Toronto group manufactured and demonstrated a type of CQD n-type cell using PbS with special treatment so that it doesn't bind with oxygen.
 The cell achieved 8% efficiency, just shy of the current QD efficiency record.
 Such cells create the possibility of uncoated "spray-on" cells.
 However, these air-stable n-type CQD were actually fabricated in an oxygen-free environment.

 Also in 2014, another research group at MIT demonstrated air-stable ZnO/PbS solar cells that were fabricated in air and achieved a certified 8.55% record efficiency (9.2% in lab) because they absorbed light well, while also transporting charge to collectors at the cell's edge.
 These cells show unprecedented air-stability for quantum dot solar cells that the performance remained unchanged for more than 150 days of storage in air.

 Quantum Dot Solar Cells Market

-The quantum dot solar cells market has had considerably growth due to the efforts of finding new renewable energy sources, in 2024, the market size was valued at USD $910.49 million, and it is projected to rise up to $3,174.28 million for 2033 at a compound annual growth of rate of 15.4%.
+The quantum dot solar cells market has had considerably growth due to the efforts of finding new renewable energy sources, in 2024, the market size was valued at US$910.49 million, and it is projected to rise up to US$3,174.28 million for 2033 at a compound annual growth of rate of 15.4%.
 This motivates more research and development in the area.